-We have around 40 different species of animal in Plantasia with over 10% of those having some conservation concern.
+We take care of 50 different species of animal in Plantasia Tropical Zoo, with over 25% of those having some conservation concern in the wild.
 The most notable of these being the Egyptian Tortoise (Testudo kleinmanni).

 Plantasia participates in the EEP (European Endangered Species Programme) for Egyptian tortoises and collaborates with a variety of other zoological institutions for the protection and conservation of the species.